ethmacc/CASA0021_GroupPrototypingPitch/README.md

 <img src="https://github.com/user-attachments/assets/5de029b1-a5ec-4dd4-ae9e-6868a2725343" width="600" />

 The main code in ```software/hotstone/src/main.cpp``` describes which pins the capacitive sensor should be soldered to.
-A 220k Ohm resistor was used for this sub-circuit (tested with an ESP8266):
+A 220k Ohm resistor was used for this sub-circuit (tested with an ESP8266) and aluminium foil was used for the sesnor plate, but these can be adjusted to your liking:

 <img src="https://github.com/user-attachments/assets/16a029a0-b9c3-43cc-ba8d-eea6cc87670d" width="600" />

+More information on capacitive sensor circuits can be found on the web, such as [this Instructables link](https://www.instructables.com/How-To-Use-Touch-Sensors-With-Arduino/)

 ## Future Updates